ShivamShrivastava/Smart-Mirror/modules/default/newsfeed/README.md

 Note the payload of the sent notification event is ignored.

 #### Example
-The following example shows how the next news article title can be displayed on the MagicMirror.
+The following example shows how the next news article title can be displayed on the SmartMirror.
 ````javascript
 this.sendNotification('ARTICLE_NEXT');
 ````

 #### `newsfeed` specific notification emitting modules
-The third party [MMM-Gestures](https://github.com/thobach/MMM-Gestures) module supports above notifications when moving your hand up, down, left or right in front of a gesture sensor attached to the MagicMirror.
+The third party [MMM-Gestures](https://github.com/thobach/MMM-Gestures) module supports above notifications when moving your hand up, down, left or right in front of a gesture sensor attached to the SmartMirror.
 See module's readme for more details.

 ## Configuration options